 My current version of the Fenix style for Freizeitkarte can be found in a Merge Request (MR) for FZK MDE.

-If you want to play with an already rendered map, I’ve uploaded a map of Bavaria here:
+If you want to play with an already rendered map, I’ve uploaded a map of Bavaria and the Alps here:

 In case you want a map for your region you can build it yourself using the MDE.

 # Build Freizeitkarte for Fenix 1.
 Bootstrap (needed only once) ./mt.pl bootstrap urls http://osm.thkukuk.de/data/bounds-latest.zip http://osm.thkukuk.de/data/sea-latest.zip ./mt.pl create 2.
 Fetch OSM and Elevation and join them ./mt.pl --downloadbar fetch_osm Freizeitkarte_BAYERN ./mt.pl --downloadbar fetch_ele Freizeitkarte_BAYERN ./mt.pl --ram=22528 --cores=11 join Freizeitkarte_BAYERN 3.
 Split and build the map ./mt.pl --ram=22528 --cores=11 --language=de split Freizeitkarte_BAYERN ./mt.pl --ram=22528 --cores=11 --typfile=fenix.TYP --style=fzk-fenix --language=de build Freizeitkarte_BAYERN ./mt.pl --ram=22528 --cores=11 --typfile=fenix.TYP --style=fzk-fenix --language=de gmapsupp Freizeitkarte_BAYERN Note: For using 1 CPU core you need 2GB of RAM.
 I have 12 cores (24 threads) and 32GB of RAM in my machine.
 The above values I use are a good compromise between speed and a still usable system :-)

 Feedback is welcome as well as code/style contributions.